 "If He had been crucified on a Friday and restored to life on Sunday morning at sunrise (what Christianity calls Easter morning), His death WOULD NOT have been "valid" since only two nights and one day would have passed between Friday sunset and Sunday morning.
 In order for His death to be publicly recognized and acknowledged, it was necessary for Jesus to remain in the grave for three nights and three days before He was raised from the dead."
 (HBFV, Appendix J)

 The Sabbath after Jesus died

 After Tuesday sunset in 30 A.D. (when the Biblical day ended) Jesus partook of his last meal with his twelve disciples (Luke 22:14-15, etc.).
 Jesus’ crucifixion occurs between noon and 3pm Wednesday.
 He dies at 3pm.
-According to the Bible work was allowed on the day in order to prepare for the NEXT day, a high Holy sabbath day where no work was permitted called the Feast of Unleavened Bread (the first day of the seven-day period).
-This Holy day began at Wednesday sunset.
-Jesus was very quickly taken from the cross after his death as there were only a few short hours before God's annual Feast day (Day of Unleavened Bread) began.
+According to the Bible work was allowed in order to prepare for the NEXT day, a high Holy Sabbath where no work was permitted called the Feast of Unleavened Bread.
+This Holy time began at Wednesday sunset.
+Jesus was very quickly taken from the cross after his death as there were only a few short hours before God's annual Feast day began.